The benefits of a natural cleanse

 The key is not to overeat in the evenings; try and keep it light.
 A dhal is a great option as it’s light but filling and full of protein.

 Use evening rituals like self-massage or yoga nidra to help you wind down.
 For self-massage, use a warmed oil if possible.
-Try a simple organic sesame oil or Active 35 Massage Oil.
-Massage the oil into the entire body, working it deeply into the skin.
+Try a simple organic sesame oil or Pukka Organic Castor Oil Massage the oil into the entire body, working it deeply into the skin.

-An alternative is to apply an oil that suits your dosha, to your wrists, neck, throat and ‘third eye’.
+You can also add an essential oil to your sesame or castor oil that suits your dosha, apply to your wrists, neck, throat and ‘third eye’.